algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 `ADD R1, #15` | Here, we `ADD` to `R1`, the value `15`.<br>
 `Result : R1 = 25`

 We can also add the value of one register to another, provided that both registers contain the same data types.
 We have `R3`, which contains the value 5 and `R4`, which contains the value 25.
-We want `R4` to add the value of `R3` to the value already assigned to it.
+We want to increment the value of R4 by adding the value stored in R3.
 We must therefore indicate `R4` as `DESTINATION` and `R3` as `SOURCE`.
 To carry out this operation, we can proceed as follows: <br>
 `ADD R4, R3` | Here, we `ADD` to `R4`, the value of `R3`<br>
 `Result : R4 = 30`